002A/ixora.io/itp/project_development_studio/midterm-status.rst

 Map Crawler
 ===========

 The core part of my data acquisition strategy is a map crawler that navigates Google's data the same way a web crawler navigates the web.
 I wanted my code to be efficient and guarantee to not ever request the same data twice.
-I am limited to 25,000 requests a day and don't want to waste any of them.

 Below is a `graph <https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)>`_ of the locations I have data for near ITP.
 Linked locations are represented with lines connecting them.